-Sometimes, marketing isn’t given the money or manpower that it needs to truly succeed in the hyper competitive B2B landscape.
+Sometimes, marketing isn’t given the money or manpower it needs to truly succeed in the hyper-competitive B2B landscape.

-This can be a major challenge for marketers, who need to learn to do more with less.
-Without sufficient budget, it’s often difficult for marketers to make a significant enough impact to justify more investment
+This is a major challenge for many marketers, who must learn to do more with less.
+Without a sufficient budget, it’s often difficult for marketers to make a significant enough impact to justify more investment.

-For those marketers in low budget, one or two-person marketing teams, it’s critical to strategize and spend money wisely.
+For those marketers on a low budget, one or two-person marketing teams, it’s critical to strategize and spend money wisely.

-This post contains tips to help you do just that.
-They are low-cost, high impact marketing strategies, perfect for any low-budget or low-staffed team.
+This post has tips to help you do just that.
+Check out low-cost, high-impact marketing strategies, perfect for any low-budget or low-staffed team.

 After you create the social channel, make a plan to post on it consistently.
-Consistency is the key to successful marketing, otherwise you won’t remain in the top of your customer’s mind.
-In some channels it’s fine to post multiple times a day, like Twitter.
+Consistency is the key to successful marketing, otherwise, you won’t remain at the top of your customer’s mind.
+In some channels, it’s fine to post multiple times a day, like Twitter.
 But on Facebook, posting more than once a day will actually hurt your brand in the algorithms.

 But not all that good press will come for free.